vzool/docs/app/admin-guide/install.md

 ### Using Docker

-Seeing the Directus Application is a SPA, running it in Docker is a breeze.
-The application comes with it's own Dockerfile, which you can use to to run the application.
+Seeing how the Directus Application is a SPA, running it in Docker is a breeze.
+The application comes with its own Dockerfile, which you can use to run the application.

 Download a copy of the latest release from the [Releases Page](https://github.com/directus/app/releases), `cd` into the directory and run